TempCos/FatuiWinterCloak/README.md

 [Print Instructions](https://github.com/daniellelshen/FatuiCloak/blob/main/Specifications.md#print-instructions)

-Terms & Conditions:
+Terms & Conditions for FatuiWinterCloak Repo:

-For personal use only.
+This repo is for personal use only.

 Do not sell or profit off of the information contained in this repo.